fantpmas/hylia/src/posts/walnut-knife-handle.md

   - woodworking
 ---

-Made a new walnut knife handle to replace broken plastic one.
+Made a new walnut knife handle to replace broken plastic one.​

 The plastic knife handle broke off and I thought I'd be good idea to replace it with a walnut handle, as I have a ton of walnut scraps lying around after the coffee table builds.